 I had always wanted to make an app ever since it was a thing, but I always seemed to be too busy.
 Work, study or trying to get various businesses off the ground all meant I didn’t have the head space for design and coding.

 That changed early in 2015 year when I had a) a great idea with a genuine need, b) a bit of time, and c) the bloody-minded chutzpah to try something I hadn’t ever done.

 Fast forward through two months of late night development (plus another month of building a massive database of cafes) and I had Pilgrim Coffee in the app store!
 It was a little rough, and definitely a ‘beta’, but I was immensely proud.

 - ‘Who built it for you?’
 Answer: Me.

 - ‘Wait, you coded it yourself?’
 Answer: Yep.

-- 'How did you do that?
-Did you have a background as a coder?': Answer: It's a long story.
-Sort of, but it was like re-learning how to walk and finding out I now had nine legs.
+- ‘How did you do that?
+Did you have a background as a coder?’: Yes, but a long time ago.
+It was like re-learning how to walk and finding out I now had nine legs.

-So, with the web, none of that was relevant.
-Firstly I wasn't ever that great at coding — a classic engineer, hammering and gaffer-taping things together until they didn't crash too much.
-Then, I didn't touch coding again for more than a full decade.
+So, with the advent of the web, none of what I had learned was relevant.
+Firstly I wasn’t ever that great at coding — a classic engineer, hammering and gaffer-taping things together until they didn’t crash too much.
+Then, I didn’t touch coding again for more than a full decade.
 In the meantime, the entire world changed.

 - Object-Oriented Programming.
 This paradigm just started to become mainstream when I did my thesis.
 I begrudgingly half figured it out, and ignored all the theory around why OOP exists or how to do it elegantly.